STAMP-project/dspot/README.md

 filter=example
 ```

 The result of the amplification of charAt consists of 6 new tests, as shown in the output below.
-Those new tests are
+These new tests are
 written to the output folder specified by configuration property `outputDirectory` (`./dspot-out/`).

 ```